Estate Planning Attorney

 - A dependent administration involves a probate judge who oversees and approves of the administration of the estate.
 These can be time-consuming and frustrating.

-Our College Station law office can help with either form of estate administration.
-We can also provide assistance with small estate administration, which applies to estates that are valued at less than $50,000.
+Our College Station law office serving Bryan-College Station and beyond can help with either form of estate administration.
+Our lawyers can also provide assistance with small estate administration, which applies to estates that are valued at less than $50,000.